errata-ai/vale.sh/content/en/docs/topics/vocab/index.md

   files completely.

-For example, if you were using `Vale.Spelling` with a `<StylesPath>/vocab.txt` file prior to `v2.3`, you can simply copy the contents of `vocab.txt` into `<StylesPath>/Vocab/<MyVocab>/accept.txt` and it'll work the same (you may also want to disable `Vale.Terms` and `Vale.Avoid` to replicate the exact experience).
+For example, if you were using `Vale.Spelling` with a `<StylesPath>/vocab.txt` file prior to `v2.3`, you can copy the contents of `vocab.txt` into `<StylesPath>/Vocab/<MyVocab>/accept.txt` and it'll work the same (you may also want to disable `Vale.Terms` and `Vale.Avoid` to replicate the exact experience).